 External customers can write provider implementations for any tools used in their validation flows.
 If the execution environment is different, write a new subclass of the required provider using whatever tools are needed.
 The Providers in the “core” package also serve as a reference for implementing the interfaces.
 Then, update the superclass’ factory method and the configuration file to allow the test framework to select the new implementation.
 This way, test utilities and test logic will not need to change, as all utilities and tests code to the Provider interfaces rather than specific implementations.

+Bios Menu Providers – Chengming

+Bios Menu Providers include BIOS Setupmenu Provider and Bios Boot Menu Provider to provide APIs to work with different BIOS Menu UI.

+BIOS Setupmenu and BIOS Boot Menu

+Before calling the BIOS Menu APIs, you have to understand what BIOS Setupmenu and BIOS Boot Menu are.

+BIOS Setupmenu – provide various bios option to configure BIOS.
+In manual test, it can be accessed by pressing F6 / F7 during booting.